Context Diagram Template

 Use arrows to and from the center circle to show how the external entities communicate with the system.

 Share your diagram with others for their feedback.
-Miro makes it simple to collaborate, edit, and present your Context Diagram through its interactive online whiteboard.
+Miro makes it simple to collaborate, edit, and present your Context Diagram through its interactive diagram maker.

 In a detailed and factually correct sales order, a customer buys the product and receives a sales order in return.
 Employees send updates and products into the system, while managers add new workers and receive data about existing employees and vendors.

 A context diagram for this system will have "Sales Order System" in the center circle.
-The external entities are "Customer," "Employees," and "Managers."
+The external entities are "Customers," "Employees," and "Managers."